AGM South Deepwater Tano (SDWT) – The true jewel in the GNPC acquisition?

 Much has been said in the public debate around the merits of the Ghana National Petroleum Corporation (GNPC) acquisition of stakes in the Deepwater Tano Cape Three Points (DWT/CTP) and South Deepwater Tano (SDWT) oil blocks.

-While there seems to be broad consensus that the strategic rationale behind the transaction is strong, some have criticized GNPC’s decision to include AGM’s South Deepwater Tano (SDWT) block in the discussions.
+While there seems to be broad consensus that the strategic rationale behind the transaction is strong, some have criticised GNPC’s decision to include AGM’s South Deepwater Tano (SDWT) block in the discussions.

-But a careful examination of the AGM Block shows that GNPC’s move to include it may be wise.
+But a careful examination of the AGM Block show that GNPC’s move to include it may be wise.

 From the works done so far, we now know that the Nyankom discovery has volumes of 127 million barrels of proven oil reserves.
 The Nyankom greater area according to records, may have additional prospects (fields) between 400 – 650 million barrels of oil.

-If the 650 million barrels are proven, the Nyankom greater area will contain more recoverable barrels than what remains in Jubilee, Tweneboah-Enyera-Ntomme (TEN), and Sankofa Gye Nyame (SGN) combined, but pending that all prospects indicated are proven through exploration and appraisal.
+If the 650 million barrels are proven, the Nyankom greater area will contain more recoverable barrels than what remains in Jubilee, Tweneboah-Enyera-Ntomme (TEN) and Sankofa Gye Nyame (SGN) combined, but pending that all prospects indicated are proven through exploration and approasal.

-This is why you will not be wrong if you choose to describe the AGM block like a true Jewel.
-It is a well-known rumour that ExxonMobil among others have wanted to farm into this block.
+This is why you will not be wrong if you choose to describe the AGM block as a true Jewel.
+It is a well known rumour that ExxonMobil among others have wanted to farm into this block.

 This quality reduces the number of wells required to develop the Nyankom field and hence also the facility investments.
 This has a significant impact on the commercial potential of the Nyankom field.